jerryhgladinet/newdocs/admin/new_admin/getting_started.rst

 Getting Started
 ===============

-This section provides an introduction to CentreStack administration, including setup and initial configuration tasks.
+This section introduces CentreStack administration and explains how to access the management portal.
+It also outlines additional resources you should review before proceeding.

 Introduction
 ------------